 Right to cure/grace period to catch up on rent

-- May 7th: The Austin City Council extended its ordinance giving tenants 60 days to catch up on late rent before a landlord can proceed with an eviction (see below).
-The ordinance now runs to August 24th.
+- May 7th: The Austin City Council extended to August 24th its ordinance giving tenants 60 days to catch up on late rent before a landlord can proceed with an eviction (see below).

 - March 26th: The Austin City Council adopted an ordinance that gives tenants 60 days to catch up on late rent before a landlord can proceed with an eviction.
 Specifically, the ordinance requires landlords to provide tenants with a “notice of proposed eviction” at least 60 days before proceeding with a notice to vacate, which is required under state law before a landlord can file an eviction.
 The notice of proposed eviction must provide tenants with the “right to cure” any late payments in at least 60 days.
 The ordinance applies to landlords evicting tenants due to late payments occurring between March 26 and May 8, 2020.